cancerberoSgx/cannabis/cannabis/README.md

 ## extendsAnyNamed

+Supports two signatures:

+`extendsAnyNamed(name: string)` - `boolean`
-`extendsAnyNamed(name?: string, all?: boolean)` - `boolean`
+`extendsAnyNamed(node: ASTNode, name: string|string[])` - `boolean`

+ Returns true if current node (or given node given as parameter) extends any class or interface (directly or indirectly) which name is included in `names` parameter.
+If `names` is a string then it will be split using ','.

- * `extendsAnyNamed('A,B')`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' OR type named 'B'
+ Example: `//ClassDeclaration [extendsAnyNamed('Base,ExternalBase')]`: Returns true if current node ClassDeclaration extends (directly or indirectly) a class named 'Base' OR 'ExternalBase'.

- * `extendsAnyNamed('A,B', true)`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' AND type named 'B'
- * extendsAnyNamed(): returns comma-separated names of all types that current node extends, recursively.
+Example: `Identifier [extendsAnyNamed(parent(), {names})`: Returns true if current node's parent extends (directly or indirectly) a type with name included in names parameter.

-Take into account that it will search across all `extends` HeritageClauses, recursively.

-Also notice that it applies  both to classes and interfaces and remember that an interface can extend both interfaces and classes.
+Take into account that it will search across all `extends` HeritageClauses, (directly or indirectly) so it's an expensive operation.
+Also remember that an interface can extend both interfaces and classes.
 Examples:

-`//ClassDeclaration [extendsAnyNamed('BaseClass')]`

-`//InterfaceDeclaration [extendsAnyNamed('Touchable,Base', true)]`

-`//* [ compareText(extendsAnyNamed(), 'A,I')]`

 ## extendsAllNamed

 ## implementsAnyNamed